top of page

 If you suspect that a child or vulnerable adult attending your group meeting or activity is at risk of harm or is the victim of abuse, you must report it as soon as possible.
 A child is anyone under the age of 18.

 Unless someone is at immediate risk of harm, please report all safeguarding concerns to us by emailing hello@mothers-can.org.
 This should be done within 24 hours of the incident or concern being raised.
 We will then work with you to identify appropriate next steps.
 All safeguarding concerns will be treated seriously.
+This will be dealt with within 7 days.

 If someone is at immediate risk please call 999 straight away and then report it to us.